bytesenseidk/Syntax-N-Modules/README.md

 # Syntax & Modules
-Diffferent syntax and module examples for Python
+Different syntax and module examples for Python